nmstamper42/CSC2400MazeSolvingAlgorithm/README.md

 <ins>**How To Run:**<ins>

-To run the AStar Search, download all five "ASTAR" python files from the code section.
-Create a folder with all files, and then go into VS Code and open that folder.
-Open up all five python files in VS Code, go to the "ASTARmaindriver.py" file, and press the run button in VS Code.
-Dependencies needed include matplotlib (pip install matplotlib), pandas (pip install pandas), and numpy (pip install numpy).
+Place all Python files in the code directory into a folder.
+Open that folder in Visual Studio Code.
+Go to the main.py file.
+Press the run button (top left play icon in Visual Studio Code).
+The graphs will appear as png files in the folder when it finishes running.

 <ins>**GenAI Usage Disclosure:**<ins>